solenoid/state-geo/README.md

 found https://www.npmjs.com/package/ndjson-cli/v/0.0.3 before i saw it in a later article

-TODO look back at https://github.com/veltman/d3-stateplane#nad83--massachusetts-mainland-epsg26986 as opposed to my guess on stuff for parallels

 attempt2 failed due to missing outer object and just having the array of interesting things which made later phases after the ndjson not work as needed turning into null if it would have worked this would have been the commands needed probably